Introduction

 6. Frankincense Oil

-It is often used during meditation and reflection.
+It is always used during meditation and reflection.

 Best for: